UplandsDynamic/simple-photo-management/README.md

 - Display & download optimised & resized versions of large images in the web interface
 - Database IPTC tags associated with each image
 - Search for & display digital images containing single IPTC tags or a combination of multiple tags
+- Search and replace IPTC tags over all scanned image directories
+- Switch between `light` and `dark` modes (by setting an environment variable)

 ## Key technologies